 Do you believe the physical act of desecrating a flag is a form of speech that should be protected?
 Yes, However, that doesn’t mean I agree with the act itself.
 Desecrating a flag is a rather poor form of free speech.
 When you resort to destroying a symbol that’s sacred to a lot of people, it suggests that you have run out of viable arguments to support your position and you’re just doing it to shock people into noticing you and your cause.
 That’s a form of protest that generally turns me against a cause.

 Do you support or oppose the practice of students reciting the Pledge of Allegiance every day in school?
 I support that.
 I did it when I was in school although I can’t remember when it stopped being a part of my school routine.
 I think it reminds kids that they are part of something larger than themselves.
-Allegiance doesn’t imply blind obedience.
+Allegiance shouldn’t imply blind obedience.
 I know some people have a problem with it due to their religious beliefs and I don’t have an answer for them.
+Incidentally, the words “under God” were not part of the original pledge and I think they should be omitted.

 Would you support or oppose a policy of ensuring that our grade school children be taught the words to our National Anthem … and making it also a standard practice to have it sung during appropriate gatherings at school such as sporting and special events, school assemblies, etc.?
 I can support that.
 Along with the words (all verses), they should learn the history and meaning behind them.
 I’m appalled by the ignorance most Americans have of their history.
 As for it being a difficult tune to sing and so few seem to be able to sing it well, I guess we’ll have to live with it.
 I’ve heard some horrid renditions over the years.